-- NetLogo infers the type of the variables from the first value assigned via the primitive set. - Now, go to the interface tab, click the Settings button, and change "Location of origin" to Corner and Bottom Left; change the number of columns and rows to 149.
-Turn off the two world wrap tick boxes, so that our model has closed boundaries. - If the world is too big, click again the Settings button, and set the "Patch size" to 3 or so.

-Save the changes.
+- Now, go to the Interface tab, click the Settings button, and change Location of origin to Corner and Bottom Left; change the number of columns and rows to 149. - Turn off the two World wrap tick boxes, so that our model has closed boundaries. - If the world is too big, click again the Settings button, and set the Patch size to 3 or so. - Save the changes.